 Whether you are updating your old MacBook laptop or planning to buy your first Mac part of the decision of which model to buy should be based on timing.
 Before you part with your money you should check that the model you are buying isn't about to be upgraded by Apple.
 There is nothing worse than buying a new MacBook Air only to see Apple update the models a month later.
 Luckily you are here reading this article so the chance of you making a mistake like that is slim (although you should check the date this article was last updated!)

-In this article we'll tell you the best time to buy a MacBook, when to buy a Mac, at what times of year Apple usually updates its Macs, and whether an update is expected soon.
+In this article we'll tell you the best time to buy a MacBook, when to buy a Mac, at what time of year Apple usually updates its Macs, and whether an update is expected soon.
 We'll also mention if there are any particular configurations to avoid.

 We will run through each Mac and MacBook Apple currently sells and assess whether now is a good time to buy one based on educated guesses as to when the next one will launch.
 Sometimes if you want a month or two you can get more for your money - provided Apple keeps its prices the same.